 Only roughly 10 to 15% of people will experience the full classical midlife crisis we see portrayed in the media!
 Most people will have a much milder midlife experience.
 Ironically, after midlife, many people become more conservative and mirror the behavior of their cultural or parental values rather than go wild as the midlife crisis image portrays.
 For many people, midlife is only a brief experience of being a bit more active in their life for a few years.

 A midlife transition can be a positive experience.
-In reality, midlife change represents a stronger possibility for a person to become their dreams.
-However, those dreams are harder to realize within a nonsupportive society and without a clear personal understanding of the experience.
+In reality, midlife change represents a stronger possibility for a person to become their dream.
+However, those dreams are harder to realize within a nonsupportive society without a clear personal understanding of the experience.
 People often end up hurting themselves in their process of transition.
-A person’s life carries a lot of momentum from the past that tumbles them about heedlessly upon trying to transition to be something new.
+A person’s life carries a lot of momentum from the past that tumbles them about heedlessly upon trying to transition into something new.